Witiko/doctoral-thesis/main.md

  [25]: https://github.com/MIR-MU/regularized-embeddings

 # Speed {#speed}
+\label{cha:speed}

 The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it and recall information that satisfy the needs of its users.

-In this chapter, I will report the results of my research of representations and techniques that enable fast math information retrieval:
+In this chapter, I will report the results of my research on representations and techniques that enable fast math information retrieval:

 - In Section \vref{sec:fast-and-reproducible-deployment}, I will describe my